rlivingsus/misc/AllBooks.md

 - Patterson, Kerry: Crucial Conversations Tools for Talking When Stakes are High
 - Pene du Bois, William: The Twenty-One Balloons
 - Pentecost, Kate: That Dark Infinity
+- Perlroth, Nicole: This is How They Tell Me the World Ends: The Cyberweapons Arms Race
 - Pham, Andrew: Catfish and Mandala
 - Phillips, Helen: The Need
 - Phillips, Lucas: The Greatest Raid of All